4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 Remote requests include:

 - Requests sent by remote 4D applications connected through `Open datastore`
-- REST requests
+- Peticiones REST

 > Regular 4D client/server requests are not impacted.
 Data model class functions are always available in this architecture.

 A function that is not exposed is not available on remote applications and cannot be called on any object instance from a REST request.
 If a remote application tries to access a non-exposed function, the "-10729 - Unknown member method" error is returned.

 To allow a data model class function to be called by a remote request, you must explicitly declare it using the `exposed` keyword.
-The formal syntax is:
+La sintaxis formal es:

 ```4d
 // declare an exposed function